Table of contents

 |---|---|---|

-| Above 3% monthly | Base is shrinking fast; growth is expensive | Break down churn vs contraction; segment by plan and cohort |
+| Above +2.5% monthly | Below SMB self-serve median; growth is expensive | Break down churn vs contraction; segment by plan and cohort |

-| 1% to 3% monthly | Typical for many SMB motions; still a tax on growth | Improve onboarding, reduce involuntary churn, revisit pricing floors |
+| +1.3% to +2.4% monthly | Median SMB self-serve; typical, but a tax on growth | Improve onboarding, reduce involuntary churn, revisit pricing floors |

-| Around 0% | Base is stable | Invest in acquisition efficiency; build predictable expansion motion |
+| Around 0% | Best-in-class SMB / median mid-market; base is stable | Invest in acquisition efficiency; build predictable expansion motion |

-| Negative | Expansion offsets losses | Ensure it's broad-based, not whale-dependent; watch logo churn |
+| Negative | Top-quartile mid-market or enterprise; expansion offsets losses | Ensure it's broad-based, not whale-dependent; watch logo churn |

 Why net can improve while the business worsens